 Management's Response: Relief association management agreed with the finding as presented at the audit exit conference and indicated they will take action to comply with the recommendation.

-Auditor's Conclusion: We are concerned by the relief association's failure to correct this previously reported audit finding.
-The association management should strive to implement the recommendation and corrective action noted in this audit report.
-Compliance will be subject to verification through our next audit.
+Auditor's Conclusion: We are concerned by the relief association's failure to correct this previously reported audit finding and strongly encourage timely implementation of the recommendation noted in this audit report.

 Finding No. 2 - Undocumented Expenditure